kodepisang/akuntansi-latihan/README.md

 4. Run database migrations by running `php artisan migrate`.
 5. Start the development server by running `php artisan serve`.

-Enjoy using Laravel for your web development projects!
+Enjoy using Laravel with Inertia.js and TypeScript for your web development projects!